 Eastedge was founded in the year 1900, named after the old railroad construction camp.
 A post office followed two years later, and Eastedge had grown to 80 people by 1920.

-Using maps we got from Mapquest, we were surprised to discover the suggested route to Eastedge was impassable.
-The road leading in from the East is now completely underwater.
+We first visited Eastedge just before the smartphone and Google Earth era, so using maps we got from Mapquest, we were surprised to discover the suggested route to Eastedge was impassable.
+The road leading in from the east is now completely underwater.

 Site visitor Shawn Bjerke recently wrote us to say: